ExLuzZziVo/MariaDBNaturalSortExtension/README.md

 # MariaDBNaturalSortExtension

-An EntityFramework extension plugin to use the new <a href="https://mariadb.com/kb/en/natural_sort_key/">NATURAL_SORT_KEY MariaDB function</a> with Pomelo.EntityFrameworkCore.MySql
+An EntityFramework extension plugin to use the new <a href="https://mariadb.com/kb/en/natural_sort_key/">NATURAL_SORT_KEY MariaDB function</a> with <a href="https://github.com/PomeloFoundation/Pomelo.EntityFrameworkCore.MySql">Pomelo.EntityFrameworkCore.MySql</a>
 <br/>
 <br/>
 <b>How to use:</b>